antony-a-n/Setting-up-and-Load-Balancing-RDS-read-replica-using-route53/README.md

 2.Creating read replica
 ======================
-In order to do this, click on your db, on the right click on actions, choose create read replica.select the source db and add a name to your database replica.
+In order to do this, click on your DB, on the right click on actions, choose create read replica.select the source db and add a name to your database replica.

 Complete the setup and click on create.